 The most important thing is that you get out of debt, regardless of the method.
 Debt will continue to keep you from being free and fully enjoying your life – but only for as long as you allow, so don’t wait any longer!

 Which debt repayment method do you think would work best for you?
 If you’ve already tried one of them or are currently using one of these methods I’d love to hear your thoughts!
-Don’t forget to sign up for the FREE Begin to Budget 5-day email course to jumpstart your financial makeover today!
+Don’t forget to check out my new Begin to Budget Bundle to help you get started budgeting today!